 The packed air from air compressors can be dangerous and sometimes deadly too.
 These are a handful of other downsides of an air compressor.

-1. It causes flying debris
+1. Air compressors cause flying debris

 The air compressor tools are used to get rid of dust and debris.
 While using them is a convenient way to remove residue, in reality, it is not that good as it causes flying debris.
 In case you’re unaware, flying debris can harm the operator and nearby workers.
 These fine particles can cause serious injuries, hence, operators are required to employ effective chip guard barriers.